Lumen Field: College

 On October 31, 2009, the Division I FCS Eastern Washington University Eagles played a home game in Seattle for the first time.
 Along with the goal of drawing alumni from the metropolitan area, the athletic directors from both Eastern Washington (of Cheney) and Washington State had expressed the importance of connecting with alumni at receptions and other events on the western side of the state.
 Billed as the "Showdown on the Sound", the game was a 47–10 victory over the Portland State Vikings.
 According to Eastern's athletic director, Qwest Field's rental was $50,000 for the day.
+The stadium subsequently hosted a game on September 11, 2010, between Eastern and Central; coined the "Battle of the Sound", the game saw Eastern prevail over Central 35–32.

 High school

 Lumen Field has been used for high school football.
-The Washington Interscholastic Activities Association puts on the annual Emerald City Kickoff Classic at the stadium.
+The Washington Interscholastic Activities Association (WIAA) puts on the annual Emerald City Kickoff Classic at the stadium.
 The event is a season-opening series of games between some of the best teams in the state.
+The WIAA approached the Seahawks regarding use of the stadium for their high school football state championship games after moving them out of the Tacoma Dome in 2019, but the latter declined and recommended using Husky Stadium instead, noting that they were unable to match the offer terms from UW's athletic department.

 The stadium features a meeting between one of the best teams in Washington and one of the best from another state in the "Best of the West" game.
 On September 4, 2004, Washington's Bellevue High School and California's De La Salle High School played in front of over 25,000, a state high school event attendance record.
 Bellevue ended De La Salle's national-record 151-game winning streak in a 39–20 win.
 On September 16, 2009, Bellevue defeated another highly regarded California school at Qwest Field in a 30–16 victory over Long Beach Polytechnic.
 USA Today had recently rated both teams highly with Long Beach third and Bellevue at 16th in the nation.

 After the organizer of the event announced a match-up between Washington's Skyline High School and Oregon's Jesuit High School in 2009, he said that he proposed the possibility of televising games to Fox Sports, but Fox did not televise the game.
 Skyline went on to shut out Jesuit 17–0 during that year's Emerald City Classic.

 Within Lumen Field, a large art piece called The State of Football pays tribute to high school football in the state of Washington.
 The piece features a depiction of Washington and holds replica football helmets from every high school football team in the state.
 The installation is part of the Stadium Art Program commissioned through First & Goal's lease of the facility, costing nearly $1.75 million.